Possibly hundreds of Germans in Afghanistan free press - The Courier

 The passenger Sadjadi thanked the federal government for the rescue, but also complained about a lack of information.
 “There was no information about where to collect, when to collect.”
 One was left alone, he had no reply to his emails.
 Other countries are said to have picked up their people by bus and brought them to the airport.
 “Thank God everything went well.”

 Yet he thinks of the many people who are still in Afghanistan.
-The situation is dire, said Sadjadi, who was being cared for by his children in Frankfurt.
-“The cheapest thing there is is the life of an Afghan,” said the German with Afghan roots.
-A terrible game was being played with the land.
-He himself has a family in Afghanistan, his brothers and sisters live there.
+He himself still has a family in Afghanistan, his siblings live there, said Sadjadi, who was taken care of by his children in Frankfurt.
+A terrible game is being played with the country, he says.
+“The cheapest thing there is is the life of an Afghan.”